alexjj/Old-alexjj.com/content/books.md

 #### 2015

 * *The Shepherd's Crown* (2015), Terry Pratchett, 304 pp
+  * This marked the end of reading all of the discworld series, started *The Colour of Magic* in April 2011.
 * *The Dragon Reborn* (1991), Robert Jordan, 675 pp
 * *The Great Hunt* (1990), Robert Jordan, 681 pp
 * *The Eye of the World* (1990), Robert Jordan, 782 pp